 However it's still possible to use Blackboard to provide a grade and feedback for the students.
 Please email email@example.com to have a column created for this purpose.

 How to enter grades in a created column

-Hover over the cell where you want to enter a grade, click the down arrow then choose View Grade Details from the menu that appears.
+2. Hover over the cell where you want to enter a grade, click the down arrow that appears in the cell, and then select View Grade Details from the menu that appears.
+Show Screenshot

-You will be taken to a summary screen of the information you have just entered.
+4. You will be taken to a summary screen of the information you just entered.

 To continue using a rubric that is in Word or Excel (or other software) template, attach the completed rubric as a file attachment to the overall student feedback.